Resume Writing Format

-- Skills - Organize skills into the order they are most relevant to your job, or subdivide them into categories so that an employer can easily see what additional attributes you’ll bring to the job.
+- Skills – Organize skills into the order they are most relevant to your job, or subdivide them into categories so that an employer can easily see what additional attributes you’ll bring.

-- Activities - Another optional section for either professional or community projects in which you participated.
+- Activities – Another optional section for professional or community projects you participated in.

 Basic Resume Formats